BitcoinDesign/Guide/guide/inheritance-wallet/onboarding-cosigners.md

 images_alice-enable-device:
     - file: alice-enable-device/enable-alice-home
       alt: Home screen showing the wallet with two tasks associated.
-      caption: Alice is ready to enable her Bitbox to sign transactions for the wallet.
+      caption: Alice is ready to enable her BitBox to sign transactions for the wallet.
     - file: alice-enable-device/enable-alice-dialog
       alt: Scren showing an informational dialog about enabling signing devices.
       caption: The app tells her what this step is about and how it works.
     - file: alice-enable-device/enable-alice-wallet-export
       alt: Screen showing different options to export the wallet configuration.
-      caption: Alice connects her Bitbox via USB-C to export the wallet configuration.
+      caption: Alice connects her BitBox via USB-C to export the wallet configuration.
     - file: alice-enable-device/enable-alice-device-flow
       alt: Placholder screen representing the device-specific wallet activation flow.
-      caption: The app guides her throught the import flow on her Bitbox.
+      caption: The app guides her throught the import flow on her BitBox.
     - file: alice-enable-device/enable-alice-success
       alt: Success screen showing the option activate another device or go to the home screen.
       caption: On the success screen, the app shows the option to enable another signing device.